daver234/Recipe-Finder/README.md

 * Test and adjust for iPad, landscape and different screen sizes.
 Development was done primarily on a iPhone 7 Plus device and simulator and a iPhone 6 device.
 All other variants need testing.
 * Look for refactoring and code clean up opportunities
 * Additional inline code documentation
+* More work on error handling
+* Better logging of debug and error messages
 * ...